jjhiew/mongo-nodejs-vagrant/README.md

-A Lightweight NodeJS and Mongo Dev Machine using Vagrant (that also works in Windows)
+A Lightweight NodeJS, ExpressJS and MongoDB Dev Machine using Vagrant (that also works in Windows)
 ======================================================================

-This is a Vagrant project that will create a barebones Ubuntu 14.04 x64 virtual machine with [NodeJS](http://nodejs.org/) and [MongoDB](http://www.mongodb.org/) installed.
+This is a Vagrant project that will create a barebones Ubuntu 14.04 x64 virtual machine with [NodeJS](http://nodejs.org/), [ExpressJS](http://expressjs.com/) and [MongoDB](http://www.mongodb.org/) installed.
 Provisioning will be done using chef-solo and the vagrant-librarian plugin.

 **Developed using a Windows 8.1 x64 Professional host machine**